 Vital Human Resources are proud to unveil their new Safety Bus, a major step forward in site safety for contractors.

-The official launch of the bus, which took place at the Vital Human Resources head office, was attended by CEO of Morson Group Ged Mason, executive director Gary Hardaker, HSQE manager Dhiru Gadhia and group training manager Matthew Leavis.
+The official launch of the bus, which took place at the Vital Human Resources head office, was attended by the CEO of Morson Group Ged Mason, executive director Gary Hardaker, HSQE manager Dhiru Gadhia and group training manager Matthew Leavis.
 The ribbon was formally cut by Sam Lord of Morson Vital Training.

-The primary goal of the bus is to facilitate and focus all forms of safety communications for contractors, and during the four-month development cycle it was subject to meticulous planning and scrutiny to ensure compliance with stringent workplace safety standards.
+The primary goal of the bus is to facilitate and focus all forms of safety communications for contractors, and during the four-month development cycle, it was subject to meticulous planning and scrutiny to ensure compliance with stringent workplace safety standards.
 The bespoke and copyright design was produced and installed by a specialist company in Doncaster.

 Extensive contractor research was conducted during the development stage to better understand the needs of the site employees and this consultation is reflected in the facilities the safety bus provides.
 The heated environment provides a comfortable and flexible venue for contractors to meet and discuss issues as well as receive formal safety briefings.